robert/robert.github.com/_posts/2018-10-02-lessons-from-my-first-20-office-hours.md

 ## How I have felt

 I'm self-confident enough to offer hour-long advice sessions to strangers, but nowhere near self-confident enough to not feel anxious about it.
 I'm constantly a little worried that someone will show up, expecting to be blown away by an outright genius, and be visibly surprised and dismissive when they realize that I'm only a mid-table mastermind.
 Of course, this hasn't happened yet, and I've almost managed to internalize the fact that if it ever does happen then it's not really my fault.
 I reassure myself by remembering that I've always at least Successfully Met Expectations in my performance reviews.
 If I'm not an expert on a topic then I try to cheerily admit it.
-I find that the more cheerful I can be the less embarrassed I feel.
+I find that the more cheery I can be the less embarrassed I feel.

 ## Good advice that I have given